Double Entry Book-Keeping

-The principle of double entry book-keeping is profoundly important in the world of accounting.
-It is essential that students gain an understanding of this principle from the outset.
+The double entry bookkeeping principle is profoundly important in the world of accounting.
+It is essential that students of accounting gain an understanding, from the outset, of this principle that is more than 500 years old.

 Essentially, the principle is that for every financial transaction there are two effects one debit effect and one credit effect.

-This best way to explain this principle is by giving example transactions from the books of the imaginary organisation called Lots of Fun Pty Ltd.
+This best way to explain the double entry bookkeeping principle is to give an example of transactions from the books of the imaginary organisation called Lots of Fun Pty Ltd.

 Example 1: |